 I came upon my wedding picture recently, taken June 7th, 1980.
 My husband Randy and I were 23 years old.
-Thirty-five years ago we knew nothing much except we loved each other.
+We knew nothing much except we loved each other.
 But looking at this young bride, I gave her kudos for one thing.
 She knew how to select a mate.
 To that end, I have 8 thoughts for any women out there not sure if their guy is husband material…

 Pick a funny man – This is important.
 The first time I met Randy we were 19 and sitting in our college cafeteria.
 He made me laugh…a lot.
 That was my first impression of him.
 Almost 40 years later, he still makes me laugh… a lot.
 He’s always the funniest guy in the room.
 You’ll need this sense of humor.
 It will sweeten the good times and soften the bad.

 Pick a sweet man– The first time Randy arrived for a date he gave me a little bouquet of yellow chrysanthemums.
 Decades later I still can’t see or smell these blooms without thinking of that day.
 Even now, Randy still brings me flowers.
 He knows how much I love having a fresh bouquet in my Connecticut kitchen.
 I love that he does that.

 Pick a man who loves music – Our marriage has always had a great soundtrack.
 In college we’d drive around listening to Steely Dan’s “Aja” and the Who’s “Quadrophenia.”
 Over the years Randy has filled my life with music he not only plays on his bass, but has turned me onto – Hendrix, Zappa, punk in the 80’s, Grunge in the 90’s, Outkast in the 2000’s, and of course, always (sound of heavenly choir) the Beatles.